tinsaye-simeneh/Ruth_coffee/README.md

 # Ruth_coffee_Website - https://ruthcoffee.elsamtechnologies.com

-# Sample project for a coffee shop
+- A landing page for a coffee shop called ruth coffee

 - It was made by using only frontend technologies:  HTML | CSS | Bootstrap | JS